 - Create a solid control plan for aggressively managing data policy compliance, security compliance and provisioning lifecycle.

-Needless to say there is much more work involved then mention about but these points will get you started and help you better understand the task at hand and if there are organizational impasses you will discover them quickly.
+Needless to say there is much more work involved then mentioned here but these points will get you started and help you better understand the task at hand and if there are organizational impasses you will discover them quickly.

 Want more reading?